hon-nova/eCoffee/README.md

    The project’s complexity is evident through the following advanced features and implementations:
    1. Sales Reporting: The website includes functionality to generate detailed sales reports, accessible through the admin dashboard.
 This feature leverages data aggregation and visualization techniques to provide insights into sales performance.
-   2. User Profiles and Orders Management: The site allows users to manage their profiles and view all past orders, integrating complex querying and data retrieval processes.
+   2. User Profiles and Orders Management: The site allows users to view all past orders, integrating complex querying and data retrieval processes.
    3. Custom User Authentication: Implementation of a custom user authentication system using AbstractUser, enhancing security and allowing for extended user functionalities.
    4. Cart and Order Management: The project includes comprehensive cart and order management systems, enabling users to add items to their cart, adjust quantities, and proceed to checkout seamlessly.
    5. Responsive Design: The frontend is designed to be fully responsive with Bootstrap support features, ensuring a smooth user experience across different screen sizes.